jaroslavnyistor/nikisoft-utils-workspace/projects/nikisoft-utils/README.md

-# NikiSoft-Web-Utils
+# nikisoft-utils
-Set of helper functions in Javascript
+Set of helper functions in Javascript.
+The library is also published in NPM registry.